Draft: Procedure for fixing index corruption caused by glibc collation change

 - In place upgrade of Linux from Ubuntu 18.04 to a later release, or Centos 7 to a later release.
 Or another distribution that used

-2.27 or later to a subsequent release. - Switching containerised PostgreSQL between base container images that use incompatible
+glibc2.27 or later to a subsequent release. - Switching containerised PostgreSQL between base container images that use incompatible

-releases. - Using Geo, Patroni, or any other PostgreSQL replication to migrate between Linux distribution versions.
+glibcreleases. - Using Geo, Patroni, or any other PostgreSQL replication to migrate between Linux distribution versions.
 PostgreSQL replication is binary, and so the original

-collation/sort is preserved.
+glibccollation/sort is preserved.

 Geo considerations

-PostgreSQL replication that underpins Geo will replicate these changes: if secondary sites are not also upgraded to the later glibc
+PostgreSQL replication that underpins Geo will replicate these changes: if secondary sites are not also upgraded to the later glibc version this should be done ASAP since older glibc is equally incompatible with the new version.

 Concurrent reindexing, and NOT VALID _ccnew indexes.

-When GitLab is running, indexes must be (re)created CONCURRENTLY
+When GitLab is running, indexes must be (re)created CONCURRENTLY.

 Writes to the table are prevented if this isn't done.